idvorkin/idvorkin.github.io/_d/depression.md

 ### My own experiences with depression and anxiety

+Depression and anxiety have touched me and my family.

 ### My antidotes

 I've tried lots of things, being consistent is hard, especially when you get depressed.
 Here are many of the things I've tried